 We now have our radio info available on a Google Calendar - see the radio page for details.
 Our schedules are free for personal use.
 Reuse, reposting, etc. on any other media must credit AFANA.
 US repeats are only on FSP.
 WatchAFL carries every game live and on-demand.
 We exist because of generous donations from fans (donation link in upper left).
 We need your support.
 Please consider donating (link button above) if you have found our schedules useful.

-This page will give you the basic facts you need to know about TV Coverage in the USA, Canada, and Mexico in 2022 and is expected to be improved from late 2021 with all matches of the AFL and AFLW live and more on FS1 and FS2.
-Information will be updated as necessary throughout the 2022 season.
+This page will give you the basic facts you need to know about TV Coverage in the USA, Canada, and Mexico in 2023 and is expected to be similar to 2022 with all matches of the AFL and AFLW live and more on FS1 and FS2.
+Information will be updated as necessary throughout the 2023 season.
 Coverage in Canada is unchanged from last year, mostly on TSN2 and occasionally other TSN channels.